 There are rules around who can be made redundant and strict procedures that your employer should follow.
-There’s a really good guide to redundancy on the Citizens Advice Adviceguide website.
-I’ve linked to the section for English law, but you can find information if you live in Scotland, Wales or Northern Ireland.
+There’s a really good guide to redundancy on the Citizens Advice website.
+You can find advice if you live in England, Scotland, Wales or Northern Ireland.

-SAVVY TIP: I’ve written more about what you’re entitled to if you’ve been made redundant elsewhere in this section.
+SAVVY TIP: I’ve written more about your rights if you’re made redundant elsewhere in this section.